Ch.5. I- A Baker From Goa, 10th-Eng

 Ans.
 Bol

-*8. When were they collected the bills?*
+*8. When did the baker collect the bills?*

 Ans.
 At the end of the month